middlewares/robots/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabs Insight][ico-sensiolabs]][link-sensiolabs]

-Middleware to disable the robots of the search engines for non-production environment.
-Adds automatically the header `X-Robots-Tag: noindex, nofollow, noarchive` in all responses and returns a default body for `/robots.txt` request.
+Middleware to enable/disable the robots of the search engines for non-production environment.
+Adds automatically the header `X-Robots-Tag` in all responses and returns a default body for `/robots.txt` request.

 ## Requirements